ContextMapper/contextmapper.github.io/_docs/generators/generic-freemarker-generator.md

 ```

 #### Relationships
-If you use relationships you must respect the different types as illustrated in our language [meta model](/docs/language-model/).
+If you use relationships, you must respect the different types as illustrated in our language [meta model](/docs/language-model/).
 The following types of relationships exist:

  * _SymmetricRelationship_
    * _Partnership_